My team wanted to tackle challenges navigating the a form-heavy government process from the inside out.

 Lead UX Designer

-I lead the charge for the UX of the product.
+I was the lead UX designer for the product.
 I worked with one other UX designer to conceptualize, design, and move our ideas to reality.
+We took high-level requirements and derived design tenets and detailed product requirements.

-Our stakeholders came to us with the idea that filling out government forms should be as “easy as a conversation.”
+We wanted filling out government forms to be as “easy as a conversation.”
 This idea was our guiding light for how to design the actual entry of form questions.
 Copy was conversational, simple, and to the point.
 Responses were phrased in the form of sentences and users either typed in their answers in fields or selected from dropdowns or toggle buttons.

-Before designing, we developed a number of design tenets that we would use to guide our designs.
-The tenets outlined the overall structure and features that we would use to help make it easier for users to fill out their immigration forms.
+Another UX Designer and I developed design tenets that we used to guide our designs and the product requirements.
+The tenets outlined the overall structure and features that we would help make it easier for users to fill out their immigration forms.

 Macro & Micro